 We will update this periodically as more brands start to use the new tube.
 If there are any we’ve missed, please let us know in the comments.

-Please beware that older stock may still exist, so if you buy one of these you should still check the back of the tube for one of the logos from our post on recycling toothpaste tubes.
+Please beware that older stock may still exist, so if you buy one of these you should still check the back of the tube for the correct logo.

 Solid toothpaste bars